synhaptein/migmongo/README.md

 ### What is migmongo?

-MigMongo is a MongoDB migration manager written in Scala and inspired by mongeez.
+MigMongo is a MongoDB schema migration manager written in Scala and inspired by mongeez.

 ### Add migmongo to your project
 ```xml